-Considering the current circumstances the Company is in, it is currently not possible to assess the impact of the changes on the future business combination.
+Considering the current circumstances, it is currently not possible to assess the impact of the changes on the future Business Combination.
 The effect will be assessed during this transaction.
 The amendments of standards have been included on the next page.

-New standards such as IFRS 15 and IFRS 9, amendments to an existing standard and new interpretations with a date of initial application of 1 January 2018 have no material impact on DSCO.
+New standards such as IFRS 16, amendments to an existing standard and new interpretations with a date of initial application of 1 January 2019 have no material impact on DSCO.